COVID RELATED | HTW Law - Employment Lawyer

 It's a confusing time, and everyone could use a little help.
 Call us now at 647-849-6582 or Contact Us Now to book an appointment or if you have any questions related to Constructive Dismissal or other employment law related inquiries.
 Call Us Now, we can help.

 We adhere to the most stringent safeguards.
 You can be confident that any information you provide will be kept strictly confidential.

 All of our employees have signed a confidentiality agreement, and we will never reveal your information to a third party without your permission, including your husband or wife, family members, or employer.

-After your FREE consultation with an employment lawyer, there is no obligation to retain our services.
+After your lawyer consultation with an employment lawyer, there is no obligation to retain our services.